-If you want to be one of the first to know what will be in next season, Fashion Week is the first place you should start.
+If you want to be one of the first to know what will be in next season, London Fashion Week is one of the first places you should start.

 London Fashion Week has been running since 1983, showcasing the best of British fashion and street style – but if you don’t know much about the designers that show their collections at LFW, we’re here to help.